dipp1/geizhals-price-checker/README.md

 ## Known Issues
 * The library "win10toast" is currently missing out on updates and will make this script crash if invalid configuration data is provided.
 * Sometimes the "win10toast" library will crash the script if multiple windows notifications get generated
+* The library "win10toast" is windows only.
+The script runs without the library.
+However, note that you have to remove that dependency from environment.yml if you do not use Windows.

 ## Useful links
 [Pandao markdown editor ](https://pandao.github.io/editor.md/en.html)<br>